Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Proposed Method

-\textbf{Prior Sensitivity Measure.} Specifically, we estimate large eigenvalues of FIM using symmetric finite-difference probes~\cite{leveque1998finite}.
-Around $\theta_0$ on $D_0$, small fixed-radius perturbations expose the directions that maximize the normalized generalization gap, which is equivalent to Rayleigh quotient of FIM.
-This procedure systematically maps the pre-trained loss landscape to recover the sharpest generalization shifts and identify the most sensitive parameters.
+\textbf{\textit{Prior Significance Measurement.}} Specifically, we estimate large eigenvalues of FIM using symmetric finite-difference probes~\citep{leveque1998finite}.
+Around $\theta_0$ on $D_0$, small fixed-radius perturbations expose the directions that maximize the normalized generalization gap, which is equivalent to the Rayleigh quotient of FIM.
+This procedure systematically maps the pre-trained loss landscape to recover the sharpest generalization shifts and identify the most significant parameters.
 For each group $\theta^j$, by sampling various unit directions $\epsilon^j \in \mathbb{R}^{|\theta^j|}$ from an isotropic Gaussian distribution $\epsilon^j\sim \mathcal{N}\left(\mathbf{0}, I\right)$ on the weight sphere, we obtain the empirical measures:

 where $\mathcal{L}(\theta_0^j)\triangleq\mathcal{L}(\theta_0^j | D_0)$, $\rho=1 \times 10^{-5}$ is a noise radius.
 By repeating this search, we obtain an approximation of the top-$K$ eigenvalues.
 This measure provides a principled yet tractable perspective to assess how each group of the model affects generalization.
-By considering the eigenvalue magnitudes from different perturbation directions, we condense the prior sensitivity of the $j^{\text{th}}$ operation into a single scalar by distilling its dominant values:
+By considering the eigenvalue magnitudes from different perturbation directions, we condense the prior significance of the $j^{\text{th}}$ operation into a single scalar by distilling its dominant values:

-The prior sensitivity is equivalent to FIM in Eq.~(\ref{eq:eigenvalue_decomposition}), as presented in Fig.~\ref{fig:prior_sensitivity}.
+The prior significance is equivalent to FIM in Eq.~(\ref{eq:eigenvalue_decomposition}), as presented in Fig.~\ref{fig:prior_significance}.
 We set $K=10$ in our experiments.
-In practice, we observe that the leading eigenvalue alone (e.g., $K=1$) provides a reliable indicator of prior sensitivity.
+In practice, we observe that the leading eigenvalue alone (e.g., $K=1$) provides a reliable indicator of prior significance.
 Further qualitative results are reported in Section~\ref{sec:ablation}.